 - 1.12.A.
 Intent.
 Nothing in this Plan is intended to deny any person the due process of law or to take private property without just compensation.
 Nor does the CGMP intend to limit or modify the rights of any person to complete any development that has been authorized as a development of regional impact approved pursuant to F.S.
 Chapter 380 and is consistent with the conditions of approval.
 Nothing in this Plan is intended to modify any development that has been issued a final local development order and development has commenced and is continuing in good faith, consistent with its timetable and/or schedule of construction or activity established in the development order. - 1.12.B.
 Status of development orders regarding nonconforming uses or nonconforming lots of record.

 Development orders issued regarding nonconforming lots of record and nonconforming uses existing at the time of adoption of this Plan, or existing development orders that have been made nonconforming by subsequent amendments to this Plan, shall be considered to be consistent with the provisions of this Plan if the nonconformity was created in conformance with all applicable development regulations in effect at the time the nonconformity was created.
 When a nonconformity is determined to be vested consistent with subsection 1.12.D.
 (Determinations) below, it shall vest in the same way as a conforming development. - 1.12.C.
 Status of development orders.
 Development orders approved prior to the date of adoption of the CGMP or to subsequent amendments, shall be considered to be consistent with the provisions of this Plan, provided that development is continuing in good faith consistent with its approved timetable, or if no timetable exists, development is completed within one year of adoption of this Plan or the conflicting amendments.
 Any amendments to an existing development order, including timetable amendments, must be consistent with all elements of the CGMP, including the concurrency requirements.
 Any amendment to a development timetable shall be reviewed cumulatively with other timetable amendments for that phase.
 Cumulative timetable amendments of more than five years shall not be permitted unless the phase or phases are consistent with all policies of the Plan in effect at the time.
 When cumulative timetable amendments for a phase of a PUD reach five years, the PUD must be renegotiated and, at a minimum, must be consistent with all Plan policies in effect at the time.

 A timetable for development is the schedule for project phasing, construction, and completion as specified in a development order.
 Timetable extensions shall not be granted unless an application is made prior to the expiration of the approved timetable, or unless the affected phases meet all requirements of this the Comprehensive Plan in effect at the time of the request for an extension.
-A timetable for development is the schedule for project phasing, construction, and completion as required in the ordinance under which the development Martin County, Florida, Comprehensive Plan was approved or by conditions of the original development approval, as amended prior to the date of adoption of this Plan and its amendments.
 Timetable extensions allowed in accordance with Florida Statutes shall be recognized.